What Sets UM-Flint's Doctor of Nursing Practice (DNP) Program Apart?

 MSN to DNP

 This degree track is designed for registered nurses with a master’s degree in nursing who are already Certified Nurse Practitioners, Nurse Midwives, Clinical Nurse Specialists, or Certified Registered Nurse Anesthetists.
-This three-year part-time program requires 33-36 credit hours.
-There is also the option to complete a Post-Graduate Certificate in Psychiatric Mental Health or Adult Gerontology Acute Care Nurse Practitioner, or Nurse Educator.
+This program ranges from 28-31 credit hours.
+Certified Nurse Practitioners can also consider the option to complete a Post-Graduate Certificate in Psychiatric Mental Health Nurse Practitioner, Adult-Gerontology Acute Care Nurse Practitioner, or Nurse Educator.

 ALTERNATE PATHWAY TO DNP

 The DNP program at UM-Flint also offers an alternate admission path for practicing registered nurses that have completed bachelor’s degrees in other areas outside the nursing field:

 This program is taught in a distance-learning (online) format with minimal campus visits (3-6/year; (less for MSN to DNP students)).
 In addition, practicum courses require clinical site visits that are determined by the clinical instructor.
 Clinical courses are arranged in your area, so it is convenient for you to gain practical experience.
 Furthermore, UM-Flint Nursing faculty make themselves available to students outside the normal class schedule with flexible office hours and online availability.
 (Students in the FNP and the Psychiatric Mental Health concentrations are required to complete clinical hours for children, adolescents, and adults.)

 PREPARED FOR TODAY’S HEALTH CARE WORLD